peerlibrary/meteor-computed-field/README.md

 * [meteor-isolate-value](https://github.com/awwx/meteor-isolate-value) – an obsolete package with alternative way of minimizing reactivity propagation
-* [meteor-embox-value](https://github.com/3stack-software/meteor-embox-value) - more or less the same as computed field, just different implementation; computed field allows you to use `instanceof ComputedField` to determine if a field is a computed field; embox-value package has special provisioning for better integration with Blaze templates
+* [meteor-embox-value](https://github.com/3stack-software/meteor-embox-value) - more or less the same as computed field, just different implementation, but embox-value does not stop autoruns automatically; computed field allows you to use `instanceof ComputedField` to determine if a field is a computed field; embox-value package has special provisioning for better integration with Blaze templates, but computed field does not need that because of the auto-stopping feature